fluxcd/website/content/en/blog/2021-01-06-january-update.md

 providers, which is why this was not caught during the initial development of source-controller.

-This resulted in Flux V1 users who used Azure DevOps that were now not able to migrate to Flux V2.
-The initial attempt at a solution was to implement the missing capabilities in the existing library, which turned into its own endeavour.
+This resulted in Flux v1 users who used Azure DevOps that were now not able to migrate to Flux v2.
+The initial attempt at a solution was to implement the missing capabilities in the existing library, which turned into its own epic.
 Instead the solution was to introduce a secondary git library libgit2 as it implements the required git capabilities.
 It turned out that libgit2 has its own limitations as it does not currently support shallow cloning, a feature that speeds up the